Opportunity-Holding/RESTar.Tutorial/README.md

 }
 ```

 To define or override the logic that is used when RESTar selects entities of a resource type, we implement the `RESTar.ISelector<T>` interface, and use the resource type as the type parameter `T`.
-Failure to provide the operations needed for the methods assigned in the `RESTarAttribute` constructor will result in a friendly but resolute runtime exception.
+Failure to provide the operations needed for the methods assigned in the `RESTarAttribute` constructor will result in a kind but firm runtime exception.
 In the body of this `Select` method above, we provide logic for generating an `IEnumerable<SuperheroReport>` that is then returned to RESTar when evaluating `GET` requests.

 ## Making requests
 OK, now we've seen the basics of what RESTar can do – and how to make data sources from a Starcounter application available over the REST API in a secure way.
 One of the really cool things about RESTar, which we haven't really explored yet, is the flexibility and power it gives clients that consume the REST API.
 Included in RESTar is a wide range of operations and utilities that make API consumption simple, powerful, fast and easy to debug.
-This tutorial cannot possibly cover it all, but I'll provide some examples below.
+This tutorial cannot possibly cover it all, but we'll provide some examples below.

 We will use the same application as earlier, and imagine that the database is now populated with `Superhero` entities.
 To try things out yourself – clone this repository to your local machine and run the `RESTarTutorial` application.
-The application comes with an SQLite database that will automatically populate Starcounter with `Superhero` entities.
-If that sounded cool, which it totally is, you should check out [RESTar.SQLite](https://www.nuget.org/packages/RESTar.SQLite) on NuGet next.
+The application comes with an SQLite database out of the box that will automatically populate Starcounter with `Superhero` entities.
+If that sounded cool, *which it totally is*, you should check out [RESTar.SQLite](https://www.nuget.org/packages/RESTar.SQLite) on NuGet after this.

+### URI crash course
 A RESTar URI consists of three parts after the service root, separated by forward slashes (`/`):
 1. A resource locator, e.g. `superhero`.
 It points at a resource.
 2. A list of entity conditions that are either `true` or `false` of entities in the selected resource.
 The list items are separated with `&` characters.
 E.g. `gender=Female&HasSecretIdentity=false`.
 The key points to a property of the entity, and is not case sensitive.
 Values for string properties are always case sensititve.